nytimes/Register/README.md

 ### The Problems:

 + In App Billing implementations on Android are  hard to get right
-+ When payments are involved developers sleep better having a way to test their functionality prior to release
++ When payments are involved, developers sleep better having a way to test their functionality prior to release
-+ Before an App is promoted to Alpha within the Play Store we do not have an offical way to test payments
++ Before an App is promoted to Alpha within the Play Store, we do not have an offical way to test payments

 The New York Times Android Team developed a fake implementation of Google Play Store's In-App Billing called Register which can be used as a companion app for In-App Billing purchases and subscriptions.
 Similar to a mock web server,